This pepper with notes of yuzu and acidulous has a very lively, bewitching nose! An exceptional intensity that you must absolutely discover!

-David Vanille's opinion: This pepper with notes of yuzu and an acidulous aromatic spirit has a rather lively nose.
-Its power will be an ally of choice to its freshness to make your dishes real travel diaries.
+Its power is an ally of choice for its freshness to make your dishes real travel diaries

 Food pairing: White and red meat, duck, fish, shellfish, Japanese cuisine, fruity and chocolate desserts